TASEmulators/BizHawk/README.md

 On Linux, you can pass arguments to `EmuHawkMono.sh` as expected and they will be forwarded to `mono`.
 (You can also `export` env. vars.)
 All the arguments work as on Windows, with some caveats:
 * file paths must be absolute (or relative to the install dir, `EmuHawkMono.sh` changes the CWD to there);
-* `--mono-no-redirect`: if you pass this flag *as the first argument*, it will be eaten by the script itself, and stdout will *not* be redirected to a file.
+* `--mono-no-redirect`: if you pass this flag *as the first argument*, it will be eaten by the script itself, and stdout/stderr will *not* be redirected to a file.
 (It's redirected by default.)

 The same example as above would be `./EmuHawkMono.sh --lua=/path/to/script.lua /path/to/rom.n64`.